Hormone Testing and Interpretation for Male Infertility

 Testing for testosterone is complex because of the way the hormone works within the body.
 For couples just trying to get an idea of their fertility potential, there is an easy way to evaluate testosterone levels; there is also a more complex (and accurate) form of testing for those working with a male fertility expert.

 The simplest test just involves measuring the total amount of testosterone in the blood.
-The most commonly used definition of a normal total testosterone (TT) level is 300 ng/dL or more.
+The most commonly used definition of a normal total testosterone (T) level is 300 ng/dL or more.
 Below that, a man is considered to have a condition called hypogonadism (sometimes also called “low T”).
 Many male fertility experts use this as the normal cutoff in their practice.
-However, I generally like to see TT levels of 500–600 ng/dL or more (but under 1,000 mg/dL).
+However, I generally like to see T levels in the 500–1,000 ng/dL range.
+This is felt to be threshold above which the hormonal environment is felt to be optimized- therefore 800 ng/dL is not necessarily any better than 500 ng/dL.

-My rationale for this is that the lower number is based on studies that focused primarily on older males experiencing symptoms of low testosterone, not younger men with infertility problems.
-Other studies looked at TT levels in normal men as they aged.
+The rationale for what I consider to be a normal testosterone is that the traditional lower cutoff (300ng/dL) is based on studies that focused primarily on older males experiencing symptoms of low testosterone, not younger men with infertility problems.
+Other studies have been performed looking at average testosterone levels in normal men of different age groups.
 One such study found the following results:

-By this study, a man who is under fifty and has a TT of 330 ng/dL is only in the 5th percentile of men in his age group—that is, 95 percent of men had a higher TT.
-I therefore like to get men to nearer the average TT levels as shown by these studies.
+By this study, a man who is under fifty and has a T of 330 ng/dL is only in the 5th percentile of men in his age group—that is, 95 percent of men had a higher T. I therefore like to get men to nearer the average T levels as shown by these studies.
+Another more recent study found that the average T levels for men aged 20-44 was 466.
+[Zhu A. JUrol 2022]

 You should note that this is an area of significant controversy within the male infertility community.
 Some experts feel that boosting testosterone levels in men with fertility problems is likely not going to be of much benefit unless the testosterone levels are very low (for example, under 200 ng/dL).
-Unfortunately, there is not a lot of good data on this particular topic.
-My personal preference is that it makes sense to attempt to get total testosterone levels to 500–600 ng/dL or above to try to re-create the typical hormonal environment present in most normal men, but another male fertility expert may have a different opinion.
+Unfortunately, there is not definitive data to date, but multiple studies confirm the finding that medications that increase T levels are associated with improvements in semen parameters.
+[Guo B. Andrology 2022].
+My personal preference is that it makes sense to attempt to get total testosterone levels to ≥ 500ng/dL to try and re-create the typical hormonal environment present in most normal men, but other male fertility experts may have different opinions.

 [Note: Some labs denote total testosterone levels using different units of measure: pg/µL instead of the standard ng/dL.
 The only difference is two decimal places.
 For example, 3.43 pg/µL = 343 ng/dL].